 Home to many Portland-area business leaders and professionals, Lake Oswego is known as a safe and secure place to do business, as well as for its natural beauty, recreational and cultural amenities, great schools, and sense of community.
-With over 39,000 residents and more than 2,200 licensed businesses, it is Clackamas County’s largest city, conveniently located between I-5 and Highway 43, close to downtown Portland and employment centers in Washington County.
+With approximately 41,000 residents and more than 2,200 businesses, Lake Oswego is Clackamas County’s largest city and is conveniently located near Washington County’s employment centers with easy access to Interstate 5/Highway 217.

-Downtown Lake Oswego is a lively dining and specialty shopping district, with a lakefront park, performing arts center and renowned outdoor sculpture walk.
-With more than 2.3 million square feet of office space, the prestigious Kruse Way area is home to a significant cluster of financial, real estate, insurance and other professional services firms.
-Adjacent to the Kruse Way corridor, with its recently refurbished main street and collection of fine restaurants and small businesses, is the Lake Grove Village Center, including the nearly $40 million Boones Ferry Road corridor improvement project.
+Downtown Lake Oswego is a lively dining and specialty shopping district, with both lakefront and riverfront parks, a performing arts center and renowned outdoor sculpture walk.
+With more than 2.3 million square feet of office space, the prestigious Kruse Way area is home to a significant concentration of financial, real estate, insurance and other professional services firms.
+Adjacent to the Kruse Way corridor, with its recently refurbished main street and collection of fine restaurants and small businesses, is the Lake Grove Village Center.
 Major private-sector employers in Lake Oswego include Micro Systems Engineering, Greenbrier, Black & Veatch and the corporate headquarters for Yakima Products Inc., Logical Position, NAVEX Global, Acme Construction Supply, and KinderCare.

 - Access to I-5, I-205, Highway 217, and Highway 43